kedro-org/kedro-training/training_docs/05_connect_data_sources.md

 # Add your datasets to `data`

-In this section, we discuss the data set-up phase, which is the second part of the [standard development workflow](./01_spaceflights_tutorial.md#kedro-project-development-workflow).
+In this section, we discuss the data set-up phase.
 The steps are as follows:

-* Add datasets to your `data/` folder, according to [data engineering convention](../12_faq/01_faq.md#what-is-data-engineering-convention)
+* Add datasets to your `data/` folder, according to [data engineering convention](https://kedro.readthedocs.io/en/stable/12_faq/01_faq.html#what-is-data-engineering-convention)
 * Register the datasets with the Data Catalog, which is the registry of all data sources available for use by the project `conf/base/catalog.yml`.
 This ensures that your code is reproducible when it references datasets in different locations and/or environments.

-You can find further information about [the Data Catalog](../05_data/01_data_catalog.md) in specific documentation covering advanced usage.
+You can find further information about [the Data Catalog](https://kedro.readthedocs.io/en/stable/05_data/01_data_catalog.html) in specific documentation covering advanced usage.

 ## Add your datasets to `data`